GOMC-WSU/MoSDeF-GOMC/README.md

 ### Warning
 MoSDeF-GOMC is a new product continually adding functionality to provide an optimal user experience.
 Therefore, there could be some user-noticeable changes to this software when upgrading newer MoSDeF-GOMC versions.

-The original version of MoSDeF-GOMC, which uses Parmed as the software backend, will be depreciated by December 2022.
+The original version of MoSDeF-GOMC, which uses Parmed as the software backend, will be deprecated by December 2022.
 This Parmed version is already replaced with the new MoSDeF-GOMC version, which uses MoSDeF's GMSO software as the new backend.
 We recommend that the new **GMSO** version of MoSDeF-GOMC be used because it has many new features, and the Parmed is no longer supported.

 ### Resources
  - [GOMC Github repository](https://github.com/GOMC-WSU)